-If you have a non-refunded ticket from Emel’s last scheduled show in Montreal, kindly reach out to us: hello@marsm.ca
+If you have a non-refunded ticket from Emel’s last scheduled show in Montreal from September 2024, kindly reach out to us: hello@marsm.ca

 Tickets | On sale today